Treide1/flow-template/README.md

 ### Experiment …

-You might notice that this is GitHub template, not a library.
+You might notice that this is a GitHub template, not a library.

 In the current version, you have the primary logic/ config in a single file.
-You should see all the config and logic at a glance.
+The APIs are well documented, but are not required to be read through completely.

-Thus, you can easily change the program to your liking.
+You can easily change the program to your liking.

 To experiment, some starting points might be:
 * Setting the bpm to your favorite song's bpm (See: [songbpm.com](https://songbpm.com/))